 I mean, after a while, it loses its.

-Now, I remember in the early days, Fox had a constant crawl up there, threat level yellow, whatever it was, and I didn't know what it was.
+I remember in the early days, Fox had a constant crawl up there, threat level yellow, whatever it was.

 And I didn't have a card.

-Uh they They forgot to pass out the card to me, so I couldn't translate the colors.
+They forgot to pass out the card to me, so I couldn't translate the colors.

-George Washington, 1789 Thanksgiving Proclamation.
+George Washington's 1789 Thanksgiving Proclamation.

 Here it is.

-Whereas it is the duty of all nations to acknowledge the providence of Almighty God, to obey his will, to be grateful for his benefits, and humbly to implore his protection and favor.
+Whereas it is the duty of all nations to acknowledge the providence of Almighty God, to obey His will, to be grateful for His benefits, and humbly to implore His protection and favor.

-And whereas both houses of Congress have, by their joint committee, requested me to recommend to the people of the United States a day of public thanksgiving and prayer, to be observed by acknowledging with grateful hearts the many and signal favors of Almighty God, especially by affording them an opportunity peaceably to establish a form of government for their safety and happiness.
+And whereas both houses of Congress have, by their joint committee, requested me to recommend to the people of the United States a day of public thanksgiving and prayer to be observed by acknowledging with grateful hearts the many and signal favors of Almighty God, especially by affording them an opportunity peaceably to establish a form of government for their safety and happiness.

-So the first paragraph of Washington's Thanksgiving proclamation was essentially thanking God for the Constitution.
+So the first paragraph of Washington's Thanksgiving Proclamation was essentially thanking God for the Constitution.

-Don't smirk in there, Dawn.
+Was you don't smirk in there, Dawn.

 That's exactly what it was.

-That we may then all unite in rendering unto him our sincere and humble thanks for his kind care and protection of the people of this country previous to their becoming a nation, for the signal and manifold mercies and the favorable interpositions of his providence in the course and conclusion of the late war, for the great degree of tranquility, union, and plenty,
+That we may then all unite in rendering unto him our sincere and humble thanks for his kind care and protection of the people of this country previous to their becoming a nation, for the signal and manifold mercies and the favorable interpositions of his providence in the course and conclusion of the late war, for the great degree of tranquility, union, and plenty which we have since enjoyed,

-which we have since enjoyed, for the peaceable and rational manner in which we have been able to establish constitutions of government for our safety and happiness, and particularly the national one now lately instituted for the civil and religious liberty with which we are blessed, and the means we have of acquiring and diffusing useful knowledge, and in general for all the great and various favors which he has been pleased to confer upon us.
+for the peaceable and rational manner in which we have been able to establish constitutions of government for our safety and happiness, and particularly the national one now lately instituted for the civil and religious liberty with which we are blessed and the means we have of acquiring and diffusing useful knowledge, and in general, for all the great and various Favors which he has been pleased to confer upon us.

-Given under my hand at the City of New York, the third day of October, A.D.
+Given under my hand at the city of New York, the third day of October, A.D.
 1789.

 Father of our country, there you have it.